 - cheesecloth to fit 4 layers in a large strainer

-To begin, pour all but 2 tablespoons milk into a double boiler or heavy-bottomed pan and turn the heat to medium.
+To begin, pour 2 tablespoons milk in a small dish and reserve.
+Pour the rest of the milk into a double boiler or heavy-bottomed pan and turn the heat to medium.
 If using a double boiler, cover the milk.
 If the pot is directly on the burner, stir it and watch it very, very carefully so you don’t burn the bottom.

 Heat the milk to 180 degrees F. It helps to have a candy thermometer so you can carefully watch the temperature, but when I went to fetch mine I remembered that the kids broke it the last time they made frosting so I used an instant-read thermometer instead.